PathologyDataScience/HistomicsML2/docs/example.rst

 Go to http://localhost/HistomicsML/.

 Under *Start a session* enter a training set name and select the pre-loaded The Cancer Genome Atlas Breast Invasive Carcinoma (TCGA-BRCA) dataset from the drop-down menu.
-Enter names for your classes - in our case we will use ``tumor`` for the positive class and ``other`` for the negative class.
+Enter names for your classes - in our case we will use ``TILs`` for the positive class and ``non-TILs`` for the negative class.

 .. image:: images/main.png